 This painting of the full-rigged sailing ship is now in the possession of Peter's

 He painted a picture of a full-rigged sailing vessel under full sail and another one of a shipwrecked sailor clinging to a rent sail while in the distance one can see the barren rocky peaks of Cape Horn.
 Peter also built in great detail a miniature model of a full-rigged sailing ship.
 This ship was exhibited at the Trans-Mississippi Exposition in Omaha in 1898.
-It stood in the home of Milford Johnson, a great grandson until early in 2009.
-Then Milford donated it to the Durham Museum in Omaha where it is a part of the Trans-Mississippi Exposition Exhibit.
-For more about Peter's art click here.
+It stood in the home of a great grandson until early in 2009.
+Then he donated it to the Durham Museum in Omaha where it is a part of the Trans-Mississippi Exposition Exhibit.

 In 1908 Peter and Lotta purchased a home in Mead where they could live in their retirement.
 The farm was rented to their farm hand, Emil Wilson, and Albert joined his brothers in western North Dakota.
 Ten years later the farm was sold to Emil, who had married Peter’s youngest child, Edith five years before.